Become a National PTA Leader

-National PTA Headquarters
+National PTA Elections

-What is the NLDC
+What is the NLDC?

 The Nominating and Leadership Development Committee (NLDC) is an elected committee of seven members who are charged with screening and evaluating individuals and nominating candidates for such National PTA leadership positions as president-elect, secretary-treasurer, member representatives to the Board of Directors and the NLDC committee.